 In concert, Elbury’s music is energetic, surprising and engaging.
 Songs (and sets) that lead the listener through moods, through lightness and darkness, through lush warmth and brittle emptiness.
 Deceptive complexity that rewards close attention.
 And even the odd danceable number!

-Elbury will release their second long-player – a still-unnamed child – in mid-2021.
+Elbury will release their second long-player – A Life in Stages – in November 2021.